Financial-Times/origami/README.md

 ### Progressive Loading Web Fonts

 One of the drawbacks of using web fonts is some browsers hide the text while the font is downloading (Flash of Invisible Text, aka FOIT).
-A common pattern for avoiding this is to use a system fallback font initially.
-Then, once the web font has loaded, remove a class from the html element used to display the fallback font.
+The [font-display](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) property may be used within font faces to show a system font fallback initially.
+Then either swap immediately when the font has loaded or on the next page load.

+However `font-display` is not supported by Internet Explorer or mobile Safari 10, so `o-typography` provides a custom implementation which works by removing a class from the html element used to display the fallback font.
+Using this approach we're able to support older browsers and adjust the size of the fallback font so it looks more similar to our custom font.
 The CSS would look a little like this:

 ```css
 p {